Mikael428/csc336-fall2025/final/READEME.md

 For the schedule page, the 'schedule' and conference image on the page is the data retrival, and on the register page, you can enter your name and email to register for the day.
 There are restrictions for what is allowed (such as not being able to register the name email more than once).

+(i would then go to final/server then run node server.js for it to load)

 I used express, cors, body-parser, toast, react, react-dom, vite and devDependencies (for tools).